Thoresby Hall: History

 To minimise a perceived threat from coal mining subsidence the buildings were sold to the National Coal Board in 1979 and sold on the open market ten years later.
 In 2020 these fears came to light when abandoned mine workings subsided below the property, which required repairs from the Coal Authority.
 The core of the Thoresby furniture collection was retained by the family who built a new house on the other side of the lake, while the remainder was sold at auction by Sotheby's in 1989.
 After a number of owners it was acquired by Warner Leisure Hotels.
 The 8400 m2 Salvin house had a new bedroom wing added before opening as a 200-room country house hotel with spa facilities in 2000.

 The Royal Lancers and Nottinghamshire Yeomanry Museum occupies part of the courtyard which is now open to the public as a retail space.

+Amenities

+Thoresby Park is open to visitors.
+The courtyard has a cafe and there are several gift shops.